 The LRCA offers for a fee, a mapping service to our Member Municipalities who choose to participate.
 LRCA staff maintain the hardware and software required to provide a web-based mapping service that provides mapping capabilities to its users.
 Additionally, maps are created and updated, by request for a Member Municipality (i.e., Official Plan/Zoning By-Law Comprehensive Updates, etc.).
 Revenue from this service is used to maintain equipment and supplies related to GIS.
+The service will continue to be provided, subject to executed Memorandums of Understanding.

-Expenditures \$12,682
+Expenditures \$13,681

-Annual \$12,682 Staff Wages Portion of ESRI License Plotter and computer expense
+Annual \$13,681 Staff Wages

+Portion of ESRI License

+Plotter and computer expense

 One-Time

-Revenue \$12,682
+Revenue \$13,681

 Grants

 Other \$16,000 Oliver Paipoonge \$12,350, Dorion \$650, Lakehead Rural Planning Board \$3,000

-Deferred (\$3,318) Surplus to Deferred
+Deferred (\$2,319) Surplus to Deferred